 Here’s a refreshing look at the best electric skateboards that are actually worth spending your hard-earned money on.

-Putting together a best electric skateboards list is extremely difficult, if not impossible because every rider has their own unique needs from an eboard.
+Putting together a “best electric skateboards” list is extremely difficult, as every rider has different needs and a unique riding style.

-I’ve kept this list of eboards to only products that are under $2,000.
-The reason I’ve done this is because electric skateboards that are over this price point are phenomenal pieces of machinery.
-They’re always going to be great products, however, I don’t think you need to spend that much to get an electric skateboard that has everything you need.
+I’ve kept this list of eboards to products that are under $2,000.
+I’ve done this is because electric skateboards that are over this price point are more or less going to be great products, however, I don’t think you need to spend that much to get an electric skateboard that has everything you need.

 |Loaded x Unlimited|